ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - provides several options that might not be available to Azure SQL Database (collation)
     - provides *native virtual network implementation*

-- Azure SQL Data Warehouse.
-    - a fully managed cloud data warehouse.
-    - get query results in a short time across terabytes and petabytes of data.
+- Azure SQL Data Warehouse. a fully managed cloud data warehouse to get query results in a short time across terabytes and petabytes of data. with decoupled storage and compute , SQL Data Warehouse can (Scalability):
+    - Independently size compute power irrespective of your storage needs
+    - Grow or shrink compute power without moving data
+    - Pause compute capacity while leaving data intact, so you only pay for storage
+    - Resume compute capacity during operational hours

 - [Azure SQL Elastic Pool](https://docs.microsoft.com/en-us/azure/azure-sql/database/elastic-pool-overview)
     - a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands